 At any given time, the BSA may be involved in 10 or more initiatives.
 We will lead efforts where it makes sense and take a supporting role in cases where architects and designers are best suited as consultants and collaborators.
 The BSA will provide resources, expertise, professional connections, and more, tailored to each initiative and its needs.

 Interested in learning more about this work?
 Click the button below to view ideas on how to do architecture differently.Learn more

 For its inaugural Request for Innovations, the BSA is seeking proposals focused on changes to the art and practice of architecture that have strong potential to address built environment equity and climate challenges.

 We want to catalyze the expertise of architects, designers, community members, policymakers, academics, and others to push ideas forward in actionable ways.
 Together, we will experiment with new ways of working that acknowledge, and push beyond, the limitations of traditional or conventional architecture practice.
 We welcome proposals that include partners across disciplines, lived experiences, and diverse points of view.

 The RFI period is now closed.
-Information on shortlisted applicants will be available on March 1, 2023.

 Starting more than a decade ago, the BSA began a series of initiatives to explore solutions to built environment challenges in Greater Boston.
 Our innovation work will be continually informed by what we have learned and continue to learn through these efforts.
 Read about a few of the early initiatives already underway.